Steve Wozniak announces tech education platform Woz U

 iOS and Samsung market share now tied in the U.S.

-Steve Wozniak, the Apple cofounder who changed the world alongside Steve Jobs, has today announced the launch of Woz U,
+Steve Wozniak, the Apple co-founder who changed the world alongside Steve Jobs, has today announced the launch of Woz U.

-According to the release, Woz U will start out as an online learning platform focused on both students and companies that will eventually hire those students.
+According to the release, Woz U will start as an online learning platform focused on both students and companies that will eventually hire those students.
 Woz U is based out of Arizona, and hopes to launch physical locations for learning in more than 30 cities across the globe.

-At launch, the curriculum will center around computer support specialists and software developers, with future courses on data science, mobile applications and cybersecurity coming in the future.
+At launch, the curriculum will center around computer support specialists and software developers, with courses on data science, mobile applications and cybersecurity coming in the future.

 Alongside the education platform, Woz U will also offer platforms for tech companies to recruit, train and retain their workforce through on-site customized programs and subscription-based curricula.
-There will also be a platform for K-12 students, which will be distributed to school districts, that will offer STEAM programs to identify talent and nudge those individuals into a tech-based career.
+There also will be a platform for K-12 students, which will be distributed to school districts, that will offer STEAM programs to identify talent and nudge those individuals into a tech-based career.

-And if that weren’t enough, Woz U will eventually introduce an accelerator program ‘to identify and develop elite tech talent.’
+And if that weren’t enough, Woz U will eventually introduce an accelerator program “to identify and develop elite tech talent.”

 Here’s what Woz had to say in a prepared statement: